gharveymn/getmatvar/README.md

 # getmatvar

 This is a multithreaded C-based MEX function for fast extraction of variables from MATLAB 7.3+ HDF5 format MAT-files with support for all MATLAB fundamental types except for function handles, tables, and class objects.
-These will be implemented in the near future.

 Eventually there will be prebuilt binaries, but for now you'll have to build it yourself.
 Running `mexmake.m` will build it for you and output to the `bin` folder if you have all the needed dependencies.
 You might need to set some paths for the shared object libraries on Unix.